Pool Fixtures |Results |Jobs|News|Bio

 0

-Senate Approves Death Penalty for Drug Traffickers Amidst Uproar.
+Senate Approves Amidst Uproar.

 In a controversial move, the Nigerian Senate has approved a bill that imposes the death penalty on individuals convicted of drug trafficking.
 The decision was made during a plenary session on [date] and has sparked intense debate among lawmakers and human rights advocates.